Non-directed polymers in random environments with range penalties: the high dimensional case: Discussion of the remaining part in the region and the end-to-end exponent

-We shall show that the second terms on the right-hand side of \eqref{eq:discuss1} and \eqref{eq:discuss2} are of order $N^{\frac{d\xi}{\alpha}-\gamma}$.
-However, the strategy in \cite[Lemma 6.2]{BTW21} does not work, since the random walk therein is supper-diffusive.
-We need to estimate the entropy cost for sub-diffusive random walk here.
-Note that by the weak symmetrization inequality (see \cite{Gut05}) and the Fuk-Nagaev inequality \cite{N79}, one can show that
+We shall show that the second factors on the right-hand side of \eqref{eq:discuss1} and \eqref{eq:discuss2} are of order $N^{\frac{d\xi}{\alpha}-\gamma}$.
+However, the strategy in \cite[Lemma 6.2]{BTW21} does not apply here, since the random walk therein is supper-diffusive, whereas in our case $\xi<\frac{1}{2}$.
+Hence, a sharp estimate of the entropy cost arising from sub-diffusivity is required.

+We note that some special cases can be treated.
+In particular, by the weak symmetrization inequality (see \cite{Gut05}) and the Fuk–Nagaev inequality \cite{N79}, one can show that